 Game Questions & Answers (Q&A) service lets you ask questions about video games for game consoles or PC games.
-So ask your Boom! question for iPhone - iPod and get answers from real gamers or answer questions and share your insights and experience with the rest of the gaming community.
-Note: This apple iPhone game app may also be compatible with the game app for apple iPad.
+So ask your Boom! question for iPhone - iPad and get answers from real gamers or answer questions and share your insights and experience with the rest of the gaming community.

 - Developer: Happy Sprites

 How do the mechanics of control in the game work, speed?

 The blue bar on the top right has 5 levels and I was wondering what exactly are they and more importantly.
 How do they respond to pressing the arrow buttons?
 Does holding the button down change the speed?

 If u tap once to the right, i get one blue part. second time, second blue part. that blue stuff shows ur speed. if u have 5, u have max speed.

 u should only hold the button when there's the halfpipe like ground going up, down, loopings etc. that gives u more speed then repeadingly tapping